-You don’t necessarily have to stop them completely, but it’s important that you realise that you don’t have to do what it seems like every other business is doing and up them substantially – if you’re business is seeing a natural increase in work during the Christmas period, it doesn’t make financial sense to spend money on advertising when you don’t have the capacity to fulfil the needs of any more customers.
+You don’t necessarily have to stop them completely, but it’s important that you realise that you don’t have to do what it seems like every other business is doing and up them substantially – if you’re business is seeing a natural increase in work during the Christmas period, it doesn’t make financial sense to spend money on advertising when you don’t have the capacity to fulfill the needs of any more customers.

 Christmas is a time of year that everyone needs to enjoy, including online business owners and as long as you take the time to plan and prepare yourself for the festive period, there’s no reason why you can’t enjoy Christmas as much as everyone else.